 What ever other disadvantages you can think of, don't forget the two big advantages:

-ResultsI have built it and it works.
-That is, I proved that I can turn the motor of the hard disk drive on and off again.
-Doesn't sound great but it proofs in a simple way that the interface works.
+ResultsI built it and it worked.
+That is, I proved that I could turn the motor of the hard disk drive on and off again.
+Doesn't sound great but it proved in a simple way that the interface as so worked.

 SoftwareNo software.
 The program I used to start or stop the motor was written in Basic and contained only a few peeks and pokes.